 The keywords in ads must relate to the content on your destination URL.

-iFrame ads may not contain any malware or malicious code.
-Doing so is a gross violation of our Terms and Conditions and will result in immediate account closure without the possibility of any refund.
+iFrame ads must not contain any malware or malicious code.
+Doing so is a breach of the terms of service agreement and will result in immediate account closure without the possibility of any refund.

 Popunder Ad Editorial Guidelines

 No double popunders.